sdaros/rem/README.md

 Just run the REM daemon on your server and go to the URL with your browser or `POST` to the API instead.

-Rem uses the Unix `date` command in the background, so you can use its syntax to choose a day and/or time.
+Rem uses the Unix `date` command in the background, so you can use its syntax when choosing a datetime.

 ## Installation